top of page

 Prior to her retirement, Ann Shoshkes was the Director of Risk Management at Bloomingdale's.
 She holds an MBA from Rochester Institute of Technology and a BFA from the Rhode Island School of Design.

 Ann always has had a passion for Art and Design.
-She is a devotee of the art of beautiful writing and is currently a Board member of the New York Society of Scribes.
-Ann's FILL courses include "Introduction to Calligraphy" and "Watercolor."
+She is a devotee of the art of beautiful writing, and also is a devotee of paper craft.
+Ann's FILL courses include Watercolor for Beginners and Advanced Watercolor projects.

 Paul Soltis